AndyObtiva/glimmer/README.markdown

 }
 ```

-Note that every Tic Tac Toe grid cell has its `text` and `enabled` properties data-bound to the `sign` and `empty` attributes on the `TicTacToeBoard` model respectively.
+Note that every Tic Tac Toe grid cell has its `text` and `enabled` properties data-bound to the `sign` and `empty` attributes on the `TicTacToe::Board` model respectively.

-Next however, each of these Tic Tac Toe grid cells, which are clickable buttons, have an `on_widget_selected` observer, which once triggered, marks the box (cell) on the `TicTacToeBoard` to make a move.
+Next however, each of these Tic Tac Toe grid cells, which are clickable buttons, have an `on_widget_selected` observer, which once triggered, marks the cell on the `TicTacToe::Board` to make a move.

 **Regarding number 2**, you can figure out all available events by looking at the `org.eclipse.swt.SWT` API: